-The Company has an Audit, Risk and Compliance Committee and Nominations and Remuneration Committee, details of which are set out below.
+The Company has an Audit, Risk and Compliance Committee, a Nomination Committee and a Remuneration Committee, details of which are set out below.

 Audit, Risk and Compliance Committee (“ARCC”)

-The ARCC members comprise Richard Last, who is the Committee Chairman, and Jens Montanana, and meets at least twice a year.
+The ARCC members comprise Richard Last, who is the Committee Chairman, and Peter George, and meets at least twice a year.
 The Company’s Chief Financial Officer and Financial Controller, and the Company’s external auditors attend the meetings.
 The ARCC reviews the scope and results of the external audit, its cost effectiveness and the objectivity of the auditors.
 It also reviews, prior to publication, the interim financial statements, preliminary results announcement, the annual financial statements and the other information included in the Annual Report.
 In addition, the ARCC considers the regulatory, technical and operational risks of the Company and ensures these risks are properly assessed, monitored and reported on and the appropriate policies and procedures are in place

 The terms of reference of the Corero ARCC are available here.

 Nominations Committee (“NC”)

-The NRC comprises Jens Montanana, who is the Committee Chairman, Richard Last and Peter George.
-The NRC meets at least twice a year.
+The NC comprises Jens Montanana, who is the Committee Chairman, Richard Last and Peter George.
+The NC meets at least once a year.